-7:45-6.2 General permit 2 - single family residential additions
+7:45- 6.2 General Permit 2 - Single Family Residential Additions

-- (a) General Permit 2 authorizes the construction of additions or appurtenant improvements to a single family residential dwelling within the Zone A lawfully existing prior to October 10, 1974 or approved under this chapter by the Commission, provided that the addition or improvements meet the following requirements: - 1.
+- (a) General Permit 2 authorizes the construction of additions or appurtenant improvements to a single family residential dwelling within the Zone A lawfully existing prior to October 10, 1974 or approved at any time by the Commission under this chapter, provided that the addition or improvements meet the following requirements: - 1.
 The addition or improvement does not result in 800 square feet or more of impervious surface, cumulatively since January 11, 1980; - 2.
 The addition or improvement is entirely screened from the view of a person in the Park during the winter season by one or more of the following: - i.
 The topography of the land; - ii.
-Existing structures; or - iii.
+Existing structures; or - ii.
 Existing vegetation located on permanently preserved land; and - 3.
 Development or disturbance shall not take place in a Commission regulated stream corridor as defined at N.J.A.C.
 7:45-1.3.